-The Comprehensive Plan is intended to promote patterns of land use, urban design, infrastructure, and services that encourage and contribute to the livability and sustainability of lowa City and its neighborhoods.
+The Comprehensive Plan is intended to promote patterns of land use, urban design, infrastructure, and services that encourage and contribute to the livability and sustainability of Iowa City and its neighborhoods.
 As elements of the Comprehensive Plan, district plans relate specifically to the history and existing conditions at a more local, neighborhood level.
 The goals and objectives in the district plan addresses issues of housing and quality of life; transportation; commercial development; and parks, trails, and open space particular to specific areas of the community.
 These plans are advisory documents that are intended to direct and manage change over time.
 They serve as a guide for decision-making, deliberation, and investment for both the public and private sector.

 Originally adopted in 1997, the South District Plan was Iowa City's first completed district plan.
 Following the Iowa City Community School District announcement that a new elementary school, Archibald Alexander, would open in South Iowa City in 2015, City Council directed planning staff to update the existing district plan.
 The updated plan would consider new neighborhoods surrounding the school that would develop in light of the sustainability goals of the IC2030 Comprehensive Plan and the priorities of the City's Strategic Plan (November, 2013).
+The plan was amended again in 2021 to further facilitate development that follows form-based principles.